AiraaMel/AiraaMel/README.md

 ## Hi, i am AiraaMel

-💸Business lover
+-💸Business lover

-🎧 Do everthing listening music, like 24 hours per day

-✈️ My dream is to visit the world.
+-🎧 Do everthing listening music, like 24 hours per day -✈️ My dream is to visit the world.
-🏎️ A Formula 1 fan fueled by speed, strategy, and adrenaline 🍪 Cooking is my love language
+-🏎️ A Formula 1 fan fueled by speed, strategy, and adrenaline -🍪 Cooking is my love language
-🌐 I’m passionate about learning new languages
+-🌎 Passionate about learning new languages
-🎀 Balance between the most girly things possible while not
+-🎀 Balance between the most girly things possible while not

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=AiraaMel&theme=rose)